 Category 5 Hurricane - Winds 157 mph or higher.
 Catastrophic damage will occur.
 People, livestock, and pets are at very high risk of injury or death from flying or falling debris, even if indoors in mobile homes or framed homes.
 Almost complete destruction of all mobile homes will occur, regardless of age or construction.
 A high percentage of frame homes will be destroyed, with total roof failure and wall collapse.
 Extensive damage to roof covers, windows, and doors will occur.
 Large amounts of windborne debris will be lofted into the air.
 Windborne debris damage will occur to nearly all unprotected windows and many protected windows.
 Significant damage to wood roof commercial buildings will occur due to loss of roof sheathing.
 Complete collapse of many older metal buildings can occur.
 Most unreinforced masonry walls will fail which can lead to the collapse of the buildings.
-A high percentage of industrial buildings and low-rise apartment buildings will be destroyed.
-Nearly all windows will be blown out of high-rise buildings resulting in falling glass, which will pose a threat for days to weeks after the storm.
+A high percentage of industrial buildings resulting in falling glass, which will pose a threat for days to weeks after the storm.
 Nearly all commercial signage, fences, and canopies will be destroyed.
 Nearly all trees will be snapped or uprooted, and power poles downed.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Long-term water shortages will increase human suffering.
 Most of the area will be uninhabitable for weeks or months.